 Course Selection

-To remain in good standing, each student in the five-year PhD program must complete a minimum of 12 graduate courses (6.0 FCEs) in Philosophy, with a minimum A- average, by the end of Year 2—6 of these 12 courses (3.0 FCEs) must be completed with a minimum A- average by the end of Year 1.
-These requirements include:
+To remain in good standing, each student in the five-year PhD program must complete a minimum of 6 graduate courses (3.0 FCEs) in Philosophy, with a minimum A- average, by the end of Year 1, and a minimum of 6 further graduate courses (3.0 FCEs) with an A- average by the end of Year 2 (12 courses (6.0 FCE) total across the two years), including:

-• at least 4 courses (2.0 FCEs) on philosophical traditions from different geographical regions and/or distinct historical periods;
+- At least 4 courses (2.0 FCE) which must comprise courses from philosophical traditions from different geographical regions and/or different historical periods (HIS/GEO).

-• the proseminar in philosophy (PHL 1111H), worth 0.5 FCE during the fall session of Year 1.
+- The proseminar in philosophy (PHL1111H) worth 0.5 FCE during the Fall or Winter terms of Year 1.

 Further stipulations:

-• Students may take up to 2 courses (1.0 FCE) as Independent Studies courses.
+- Students may take up to 2 courses (1.0 FCE) as Reading Courses, also called Independent Study courses, as part of their degree, without prior agreement from the DGS.
 These must be done with a faculty member of the department and are permitted only when suitable regular courses are not available.

-• For the purpose of degree credit, no more than 6 courses (3.0 FCEs) may be taken in any one historical period or problems area.
-A student may take additional graduate courses beyond degree requirements; these will be so recorded on the official transcript kept by the School of Graduate Studies (SGS).
+- A student may take additional graduate courses beyond degree requirements; these will be recorded as ‘extra’ courses on the official transcript kept by the School of Graduate Studies (SGS).
+Extra courses have a final grade on the student’s transcript, but are not taken for credit.

 Grading and Deadlines